 - Please offer evidence of the librarian’s positive impact on teaching and learning.

 - Please submit only one entry per librarian.

 - Only the first nomination received for a librarian will be considered, so please make sure it includes all relevant information.

 All nominations are carefully assessed and analysed, and the shortlist of finalists is then drawn up.
 The shortlist of finalists in each category will then be announced in December 2022.
 Members of the judging panel visit the finalists at their libraries during the month of January 2023.

 Nominations are judged according to the following criteria:

-- Does the library make the best use of the resources available to it (including the physical library collection and use of technology)?
+- How does the librarian make the best use of available resources (including the physical library space, collections and use of technology)?

-- What is the librarian’s, and the library’s role in raising academic and literacy standards in the school?
+- What is the librarian’s role in raising academic and literacy standards in the school?

-- What is the library’s role within the school and wider community?
+- What projects or innovative ideas has the librarian introduced within the school to support the students and wider community?